candybytesgmbh/taco/README.md

 ###### 2. Web request [CategoryListFragment]
 Request and display all taco categories in a list.
-Show the list of categories in a two column staggered RecyclerView.
+Show the list of categories in a two-column staggered RecyclerView.
 Use the remote repository with REST Api [TacoService].
 Documentation can be found here: https://taco-food-api.herokuapp.com/#api-Category-GetCategoriesList Use "item_category.xml" layout as list item. (use databinding)